nicholasNaing/MindFlare/README.md

 - Google Authentication System:
   - Users can log in using their Google accounts.
   - If registered with Google, users can access their personalized content.
+  - #### To be able to use google sign, user would need to run the application on either port number :5173 or :5174
 - Users can also logged in either with email or phone number

 ### 4. Day and Night Theme